b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/wortcunning/inventory/p/pogostemon_amaranteoides_v1_14112025.md

 Systematic explication (word‑by‑word, phrase, clause, sentence, paragraph)

 Heading and number
-* 10.
-  * ordinal number in the species list: this is the tenth species entry in the treatment.
+* The number "10" denotes an ordinal number in the species list: this is the tenth species entry in the treatment.

 * P.
   * abbreviation of the generic name; in context this is Pogostemon (or another genus beginning with P. used in that work); the full genus is understood from the surrounding treatment.